sohyunwriter/LangChain-OpenTutorial/docs/19-Cookbook/06-Multimodal/10-GeminiMultimodalRAG.md

-This process generates multimodal descriptions of images detected on each page using the Gemini 1.5 Flash 8B API.
+This process generates multimodal descriptions of images detected on each page using the `Gemini 1.5 Flash 8B API`.
 These descriptions are combined with the previously extracted text to create a complete embedding, enabling a RAG pipeline capable of understanding images as well.

 ```python
 from langchain_core.messages import HumanMessage